cheetah-alo/PropensityToPayModel/documentation/GeneralReport.md

 ### 1. Frame the Problem

-The general purpose it is interpreted as a task to build a "propensity to pay model", so applying machine learning machine learning it could be possible to reduce uncertanity/check the effiencie on the goal of debt collection on INTRUM's strategies.
-Also, it could be a tool that can be used to define which specific techniques works when contacting "entities" and checking INTRUM's performance on reaching goals on debt collection during a specific time, in this case 90 days.
+The general purpose it is interpreted as a task to build a "propensity to pay model", so applying machine learning machine learning it could be possible to reduce uncertanity/check the effiencie on the goal of debt collection on the company's strategies.
+Also, it could be a tool that can be used to define which specific techniques works when contacting "entities" and checking company's performance on reaching goals on debt collection during a specific time, in this case 90 days.